BFostek/BFostek/README.md

 ## 🙋‍♂️ About Me

 - 🌱 I'm currently learning **Scala/ Functional programming**
-- 👯 I'm looking to collaborate on **Function Programming projects**
+- 👯 I'm looking to collaborate on **Function Programming projects//Golang Projects**
 - 📫 How to reach me: **[bfmbreno@gmail.com]**

 ## 🚀 Languages and Tools: